GoogleCloudPlatform/public-datasets-pipelines/README.md

 (Note: If your pipeline doesn't use any Airflow variables, you can skip this step.)

 Running the command in the previous step will parse your pipeline config and inform you about the Airflow variables that your pipeline expects to use.
-In this step, you must declare and set those variables.
+In this step, you will be declaring and setting those variables.

 There are two types of variables that pipelines can use: **shared variables** and **dataset-specific variables**.